joshualay/Notethread/Notethread v1.6 Journal.md

 As you may have a certain tag in different notes this will just show them all in the one list; making it easy to have a quick overview.

+## 13/06/2012

+Playing around with getting the NTTagListViewController displaying something.

+### Worklog

+Decided I may as well have a xib instead of doing everything programatically.
+Probably not required; but it matches the current style for the view controllers anyhow.

+Adding a button to the NTNoteListViewController to bring up this new tag list view.
+In order to keep behaviour consistent I will make it do the UIModalTransitionStyleFlipHorizontal transition.

+	- (IBAction)displayTagListView:(id)sender {
+	    NTTagListViewController *tagListViewController = [[NTTagListViewController alloc] initWithNibName:@"NTTagListViewController" bundle:nil];
+	    tagListViewController.modalTransitionStyle = UIModalTransitionStyleFlipHorizontal;
+	    [self presentModalViewController:tagListViewController animated:YES];
+	}

+Well that's daft.
+I don't have a way of exiting the NTTagListViewController view do I.

+Adding a Navigation Bar in IB.

+Adding a @selector to dimiss the Tag List view.

+Now to work out how to grab all the Tag objects to load this jazz up.

+Going to copy over a few methods from NTNoteListViewController for gathering the data.

+Now to fetch the data.
+I think this NSPredicate will work:

+    NSPredicate *predicate = [NSPredicate predicateWithFormat:@"notes.@count > 0"];

+And that worked.
+All the tags are now displaying in the table view.

 ## 12/06/2012